Cash Back Rating: | 4.5 / 5 |

 Offering one of the best flat cash back rates available, the Citi Double Cash Card is a great no-frills, all-purpose rewards card.
 You earn 2% cash back on all purchases (1% when you buy and an additional 1% as you pay off those purchases) with no spending caps or select categories, unlike the Citi Custom Cash Card, which limits you with a $500 spending cap in a single category each billing cycle.

-If you’re wary of the idea of actively working to maximize your rewards earnings and would rather not worry about tracking spending or going over a limit in a single billing cycle, the Citi Double Cash is a solid low-maintenance option.
-It will also enable you to earn more cash back for purchases outside your biggest spending category each month.
-This can potentially result in more cash back overall for the year.
+If you would rather not worry about tracking spending or going over a limit in a single billing cycle, the Citi Double Cash is a solid low-maintenance option.
+It will also help you earn more cash back for purchases outside your biggest spending category each month, potentially resulting in more cash back overall for the year.

-The Blue Cash Preferred Card from American Express comes with one of the best rewards rates on groceries and gas available, offering a whopping 6% cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1%), 6% back on select streaming services and 3% cash back at U.S. gas stations.
-Though the card carries an ongoing $95 annual fee ($0 intro annual fee for the first year), this can be offset fairly easily if groceries and gas make up a big chunk of your budget.
+The Blue Cash Preferred Card from American Express comes with one of the best rewards rates for purchases at U.S. supermarkets and U.S. gas stations available.
+It offers 6% cash back at U.S. supermarkets (up to $6,000 in purchases per year, then 1%), 6% back on select streaming services and 3% cash back at U.S. gas stations.
+Though the card carries an ongoing $95 annual fee ($0 intro annual fee for the first year), you can offset this fee easily if groceries and gas make up a big chunk of your budget.
 Since the card earns bonus rewards in multiple categories at once, it could make for a better all-purpose option than the Custom Cash.

 A popular choose-your-bonus-category rewards card, the Bank of America Customized Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (on up to $2,500 in combined purchases each quarter on 2% and 3% categories).
 While this rate is lower than the maximum rate available on the Citi Custom Cash Card, you can cover more categories thanks to its additional year-round 2% bonus category.
 This card’s cash back variety could make it a great addition to your wallet if you spend heavily in its bonus categories and want to cover more purchases with higher cash back rates than you’d get with the Custom Cash Card.